documents4j/documents4j/README.md

 in distorted files due to the bad documentation and the frequent changes of the Word file format.
 Finally, we discovered that MS Word offers a much faster conversion than non-Microsoft solutions.
 This makes this converter feasible for converting large amounts of files.
 (We tried quite a few before writing this application.)

+**Note**: This converter was written with the aspiration of extending its functionality in the future.
+This might require minor changes in its API in the future.
+These changes will be announced and documented.

 The API
 ---------------------